-Businesses are growing curious about learning more and more on – how to measure customer loyalty? what are the methods to improve customer loyalty?
+But businesses are also curious about learning more about – how to measure customer loyalty?
+What are the key customer loyalty metrics and KPIs?

 Do you know the reason why?

 Evangelistic customers are much more effective in boosting the top line of a brand more than the marketing campaigns.
-This has led to the rise and popularity of loyalty programs.
-Accenture reports say more than 90% of companies currently have some form of customer engagement or loyalty program.
+Hence, businesses are putting efforts into measuring customer loyalty and improve engagement strategies.